Peruzal/xamarin-forms-guide/docs/dependency-injection.md

+description: DependencyService allows apps to call into platform-specific functionality from shared code.
+This functionality enables Xamarin.Forms apps to do anything that a native app can do.

 # Dependency Injection

 `DependencyService` allows apps to call into platform-specific functionality from shared code.
 This functionality enables Xamarin.Forms apps to do anything that a native app can do.